LFSchefer/dnd_heroic_battle_data/README.md

 # Welcome to DnD Heroic Battle Data repository.

-This is the data repository to the DnD Heroic Battle application.
-The Database is an Postgresql database.
+## This is the data repository to the DnD Heroic Battle application.
+The Database is an **Postgresql database**.

 Please follow those instruction to setup your database in local.
 ---